 I came home to find my chihuahua Nacho standing in a crater.
 That is the only word for it.
 A crater.
 He had excavated a hole in the backyard that was wider than he was long and deep enough that he was standing in it up to his chest, looking at me with an expression that somehow combined pride and defiance in equal measure.
-This chihuahua digging behavior guide covers everything you need to know.
+What actually works is different from what most people try, and it took me a while to figure that out.
+If you’re reading about chihuahua digging behavior, you’re in the right place.

 The hole was next to the fence.
 It had not been there when I left for work.
 The dirt was everywhere – on the patio, on the lawn furniture, in a trail leading back through the dog door and across the living room carpet.
 Nacho had managed to relocate approximately fifteen pounds of earth in what could not have been more than six hours.
 He weighs four pounds.
 The math does not make sense and yet the evidence was undeniable.